 Buying a Pressure Washer vs. Renting a Pressure Washer

 From fences to decks, siding to lawn furniture, cars to garage floors; the places and things you can clean with a pressure washer are seemingly endless.
-So does it make more sense to rent or buy a pressure washer?
+So does it make more sense to rent a pressure washer or buy one outright?

 If you only use a pressure washer once or twice a year, it may make more financial sense to rent a pressure washer or you may want to hire someone with their own machine to clean your home and items.

 Benefits of pressure washer rental include: